peterpjaspers/yet-another-make/doc/yam.md

 Assume you modify an implementation detail in a C++ file that is linked into a dynamic load library (dll).
 Assume that a large number of dlls and/or executables depend on the changed dll, either directly or indirectly via other dlls.
-Most build systems will relink all these dlls, recursively up to the executables that use them.
+Most build tools will relink all these dlls, recursively up to the executables that use them.
 Not so in Yam: Yam can be setup to only re-execute a link command a dll when the interface aspect of the command's input dlls change.

 ## Correctness
-This section discusses various aspects of build correctness.

 ### Failure to re-execute a command
 Yam re-executes a command when one or more of the following is true:
 - Relevant aspects of the command's input files have changed.
-- The command script has changed.
+- The command description (inputs, command script, outputs) has changed.
 - The command output files have been tampered with.

 Note: Yam does not re-execute commands when environment variables change.
 This is not needed because Yam executes commands in a cmd shell with an empty environment.
-Commands can only use environment variables that are set in the command script itself.
-E.g. the command script can set the PATH variable.
-The PATH setting is only visible for the command that set it.

 Yam must know all input files of a command.
 Yam requires the user to specify all input files that are outputs files of other commands.
-Yam however does not require the user to specify all input source files.
+Yam does not require the user to specify all input source files.
 E.g. for a C++ compilation the user only specifies the cpp file to be compiled.
 It is not needed to list all header files included by that cpp file because Yam